-Following that, Amis’ focus on Britain’s underbelly of society was largely superseded by analyses of American society and literature, especially in his non-fiction and essays.
+Following that, Amis’ focus on Britain’s underbelly of society was superseded mainly by analyses of American culture and literature, especially in his non-fiction and essays.

 You’ll be able to learn more about the obituaries we covered of other people in our most recent post by clicking on the link that we’ve provided for you below:

-- Dick Nourse Obituary: TV Presenter and Legend Has Sadly Pἀssed Away!
+- Dick Nourse Obituary: TV Presenter and Legend Have Sadly Pἀssed Away!

 - Ryan Demar Obituary: A Tribute to a Loving Soul!

 Amis had two sons with Antonia Phillips, to whom he had previously been married.
-Although he was not aware of her until she was a teenager, he also had a daughter with Lamorna Seale.
-When she presented him with a grandson he said typically scathing about the aging process — it was “like getting a telegram from the mortuary”, although he was in fact, apparently, a doting grandpa.
+Although he was unaware of her until she was a teenager, he also had a daughter with Lamorna Seale.
+When she presented him with a grandson, he said typically scathing about the aging process — it was “like getting a telegram from the mortuary.”
+However, he was, in fact, apparently, a doting grandpa.

 It would be difficult to overstate Amis’ significance in the English-speaking world’s literary landscape over the past 50 years as a novelist, essayist, pundit, teacher, and influencer; a writer who consistently surprised and divided readers; and a writer at the center of critical debate.